gkosmidis4/TiL-6022-Group-Project/README.md

 2. Generate a free API key
 3. Open the notebook `#1_Matrix_generator.ipynb`
 4. Replace the placeholder API key with your own key
 5. Run the notebook to produce updated `CarDistance_matrix.csv` and `CarTime_matrix.csv` files.
-Please note that this could give slightly different outcomes.
+The figures and CSV files reflect the latest data, which may differ slightly from the numbers shown in the text, as the text was written before the files were updated.
+Note that rerunning the notebook in the future may produce slightly different values again.

 Key parameters: